 Maintaining focus and organization, especially in web development where we often find ourselves collaborating with you, our client, is important to keeping the project aligned with the project’s goals and established timeline.

-This is why our team uses the Atlassian system, JIRA, to manage projects.
-(For more information on JIRA, click here.)
-JIRA enables continuing communication throughout the project while keeping the current status of tasks always in view.
+This is why our team uses the Atlassian system, Jira, to manage projects.
+Jira enables continuing communication throughout the project while keeping the current status of tasks always in view.
 We also avoid a long scoping phase and begin development quickly, circumventing problems with communication or unaddressed issues in the future.

-JIRA is simple to use, but the trick is to write tickets that clarify the exact amount of information the developer needs to make adjustments.
-Technical Project Managers (TPMs) act as the conduit between the client input and our developers.
-During a project, a TPM will typically be the one who writes tickets in JIRA, and by following these simple tips are able to effectively communicate your requests to our development team.
+Jira is simple to use, but the trick is to write tickets that clarify the exact amount of information the developer needs to make adjustments.
+Technical Project Managers act as the conduit between the client input and our developers.
+During a project, a project manager will typically be the one who writes tickets in Jira, and by following these simple tips are able to effectively communicate your requests to our development team.

 How to Write Effective Tickets